Commemorating a Revolution yet to come,

 Over the years, the caste system has transformed itself, colluding with forces of modernity, and caste based discrimination continues to define day-to-day lives in the contemporary.
 Despite the strides made by the Anti-Caste movement over the decades, the ideal of a casteless society remains elusive.
 A small town in Maharashtra (Western India), Mahad holds a very special iconic place in the imaginary of the Dalit Anti-Caste movement in India.
 This is the town where the towering Dalit leader who has in many ways defined the contemporary Dalit movement, Dr. Ambedkar, took out his first protest rally in 1927.

-The question for us is: by approaching it like this, would it be possible to find a cinematic form which truly commemorates this revolution, a revolution yet to come?
+The question for us is: by approaching it like this, would it be possible to find artistic forms which truly commemorate this revolution, a revolution yet to come?
 Will such a commemoration bring us closer to the ideal of a casteless society?